hejtmy/cebex-behavioral-analysis-r-2020-summer/project.md

 **Graphs should be self explanatory!** Remember to:

-a) Choose appropriate graph for the type of data you want to convey.
+- Choose appropriate graph for the type of data you want to convey.
-b) Label all axes properly
+- Label all axes properly
-c) Name all guides and legends properly. the graphs should not have information such as "en", "mfe".
+- Name all guides and legends properly. the graphs should not have information such as "en", "mfe".
-d) Add information about any unclear elements (what are error bars representing? confidence intervals, sds, ses etc.)
+- Add information about any unclear elements (what are error bars representing? confidence intervals, sds, ses etc.)
-e) For bonus points, make those graphs nice :) Select your own colors etc.
+- For bonus points, make those graphs nice :) Select your own colors etc.